tfabris/BlueGigaEmpeg/README.md

 	 get a reliable query of the current state of shuffle.

 ####  Not implemented:
-The items below are not implemented for Bluetooth but you can still do them on the empeg car front panel.
+The items below are not implemented for Bluetooth, but you can still do them on the empeg car front panel.
  - Music Search
  - Repeat mode (repeat all tracks, repeat one track, etc.)